Soak Up the Styles in a Hip Buenos Aires Café!

 Road safety Argentina/your country

 The avenidas are spectacular with their immense, stylish buildings.
-Just round the corner on Avenida 9 de Julio the iconic Obelisco de Buenos Aires stands, and we are met by the impressive portrait of the actress Eva Perón every time we pass the broad avenue.
+Just around the corner on Avenida 9 de Julio, the iconic Obelisco de Buenos Aires stands, and we are met by the impressive portrait of the actress Eva Perón every time we pass the broad avenue.
 It is a 9-storey portrait covering the entire facade of a building, inaugurated in 2011 on the 59th anniversary of Evita’s death.

 Strolling through the neighbouring quarters leads to San Telmo with its antique markets, tango venues, colonial cobbled streets and bohemian setting.
 If you long for a tango performance, you may be lucky to catch a glimpse of it in San Telmo with its vivid street art and whirl of activity.
 Hip Buenos Aires cafés reflect the atmosphere here!
 Continue to La Boca for another outstanding experience.